humanmade/core-sitemaps-quickstart/README.md

 	 - Unix: `ln -s content/local-config.php.dist local-config.php`
 	 - Windows: `mklink local-config.php content/local-config.php.dist`
 1. When the machine has finished provisioning, install the development dependencies:
-	 - `cd content/plugins/core-sitemaps && composer install`
+	 - `cd content/plugins/wp-sitemaps && composer install`

 Your environment can then be accessed at [sitemaps.local](http://sitemaps.local).

-Log in to [the admin area](http://sitemaps.local/wp/wp-admin/) with the username `wordpress` and password `password`.
+Log in to [the admin area](http://sitemaps.local/wp/wp-admin/) with the username `wordpress` and password `password` and enable the plugin.

 # Development Process